by Aryn Birge

 While you may have had a splendid time in the Caribbean, your luggage, on the other hand, spent the vacation holed up in a Detroit baggage claim office.
 If this all-too-common situation sounds familiar, we've got some great news for you.

-Delta Airlines recently sought to cure the age-old problem of lost, misdirected (dare we say, vaporized?) luggage by implementing RFID technology in tracking passengers' checked luggage.
+Delta Airlines recently sought to cure the age-old problem of lost, misdirected (dare we say, vaporized?) luggage by implementing RFID bag tags to passengers' checked luggage.

 According to SITA, more than 20 million pieces of luggage are mishandled each year.
 While this is a frustration for travelers, it is especially troubling for airlines, who shell out billions of dollars on redirection and reimbursement costs.